The Trusted Data Observatory will serve as a central hub, making reliable information easier to find, understand, and use.

 Challenge

-Data collected for one purpose – for example administrative records – can often be re-used for other purposes like statistical analyses.
+Data collected for one purpose – for example administrative records – can often be reused for other purposes like statistical analyses.
 But often, the existence of such useful data is not known to those who want to create a data-based product.
-Metadata platforms make such data findable and thus enable the secondary or multiple use of data and the implementation of the “once only” principle, whereby individuals and companies only have to report certain information to the authorities once.
+Metadata platforms make such data discoverable and thus enable the secondary or multiple use of data and the implementation of the “once only” principle, whereby individuals and companies only have to report certain information to the authorities once.

 Solution